KDAB/KDDockWidgets/README-QtQuick.md

 Qt 5.15.2 will probably also work, but it's not built and tested by KDAB CI, we advise users to move to Qt6 as soon as possible.

+## Build instructions

+Doing a default build will build a KDDW library that's suitable for both QtWidgets and QtQuick development.<br>
+This is in contrast with 1.x version, where a separate build for QtQuick was required.

+You can however be explicit and exclude the QtWidgets support:

+`cd build && cmake -DKDDockWidgets_FRONTENDS=qtquick ..`

 ## Troubleshooting

 - QtGraphicalEffects is not supported, as it's buggy when moving between different QWindows.